PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 This **required** string value is primarily used to identify the server and would generally be the same as the server's domain name.
 Applications may use the server name to construct URLs pointing back to the server.

 It is permitted to use the same name for multiple servers.
-For example you may have three servers on the same host all listening on different ports.
+For example, you may have three servers on the same host all listening on different ports.
 These three servers could all have the same name.

 Corresponding HTTPServer property: `HTTPServer.serverName`.